cme212/course/syllabus.md

 Upon completion of this course, students should:

-- Possess mastery of writing performant C++ programs;
+- Possess mastery of
+  - writing performant C++ programs;
-  an accurate understanding of data representation, the lifetime of objects, and complex use of memory and pointers.
+  - understanding of data representation, the lifetime of objects, and complex use of memory and pointers.
-  Apply design principles to the decomposition of software into reusable components, and to the production of those components.
+  - applying design principles to the decomposition of software into reusable components.

 - Achieve competency in
-  - Writing programs that respect the limitations of computer arithmetic;
+  - writing programs that respect the limitations of computer arithmetic;
-  - Identify bottlenecks and improve runtime performance;
+  - identifying bottlenecks and improve runtime performance;
-  - Writing portable programs.
+  - writing portable programs.

 - Have exposure to
   - basic software development tool-chains, including source-code control, testing frameworks, and documentation tools.
   - the process of designing and implementing large software systems;
-  - how to approach an existing piece of software for maintenance, extension, and modification;
+  - how to approach an existing piece of software for maintenance, extension, and modification.

-In a nutshell, we want to help you learn to design, develop, and deploy a set of software components to produce a scalable, reliable, and reproducible experimental system for scientific investigation.
+In summary, we want to help you learn to
+*design, develop, and deploy* a set of software components to produce a *scalable, reliable, and reproducible* experimental system for scientific investigation.

 ## Prerequisites